Skip to main content

 • Energy efficiency – As previously mentioned, high efficiency furnaces are more expensive up-front, but can help save money on your energy bills.
 Additionally, you may be able to recover some of that initial cost through federal tax credits and utility company rebates for installing a highly efficient gas furnace.

-• Knowing how gas furnaces work may help you understand more about the differences in furnace types and how those differences can affect furnace cost.
+• Knowing how gas furnaces work may help you understand more about the differences in furnace types and how those differences can affect furnace cost. a carrier dealer answers how much does a new furnace cost

 How Much Does A New Furnace Cost?

+How much does a new furnace cost?
 New furnace cost can vary significantly.
 Gas furnaces costs can range from as little as $3,800 for a basic unit with installation to more than $10,000 to $12,000 for a high-efficiency model with professional installation.
 With such a wide range, it’s important to do your homework – learn about the different types of furnaces available, including technologies that can improve efficiency and comfort.
 Then contact a local Carrier dealer for recommendations on a new Carrier furnace that best fits your needs.

-Yearly Gas Furnaces Cost
+Yearly Natural Gas Furnace Cost

-When you think about gas furnace costs, it’s important to remember the ongoing expenses as well.
+When you think about natural gas furnace cost, it’s important to remember the ongoing expenses as well.
 Energy costs, maintenance and repair bills can certainly add up over time.
 Depending on the efficiency of the model you choose, the size of your home, and the climate you are in, a gas furnace can cost between $400 and $700 annually in fuel usage.4 Annual maintenance can cost $80 - $170, and gas furnace repairs can average between $100 - $600 depending upon the part needed and complexity of the job.5

 a man and woman research how much is a new furnace